Torrenting has gained lots of popularity in recent years, along with its fair share of threats as well.

 - Data safety

 - Download and install the VPN client on your device.

 - Click the ‘Connect’ button.

 The topic is covered extensively if you’re new to the world of torrenting.
 Continue reading to increase your knowledge.

-What is Torrenting?
+What Is Torrenting?
+(Torrent Definition)

 Torrenting is a kind of peer-to-peer (P2P) file-sharing technology where a number of users can connect and share their files rather than being dependent on a single website or source for downloading files.

-A user can not only download the file from the direct source but also from other users of the same torrent facilitating a smoother transfer among the users.
-Each of the peers acts as a mini-server and significantly reduces the network load.
+A user can not only download the file from the direct source but also from other users of the same torrent, facilitating a smoother transfer among users.

-It is easy to search a file of your choice on the internet and download it through a torrent.
+It’s easy to search a file of your choice on the internet and download it through a torrent.
 However, the torrenting experience might improve to a surprising extent once the users get to know the techniques that take place every time a file is downloaded.

 How Torrent Works